 One of the best reasons to walk around your house while breaking in your new pair of boots is because you will likely get up and down, taking several breaks while performing daily tasks, thus giving your feet the break they need.

 When the leather is new, it is stiff and uncomfortable to wear.
 Old boots are so comfortable because they have softened and stretched due to years of heat and moisture.

 Natural movements from walking allow the material to become more pliable.
 Wear your boots in the house with socks for the first few days, at least, and stretch and bend your toes, arch of your foot, and heels, so the boot has a chance to conform to your proper size.

 Let the Leather Rest

 Allowing the leather of your boot to dry off excess moisture will prevent odor as well.
-To help the extra dampness evaporate, use a shoe tree, which will also allow the shoe to hold the shape you have worked hard to mold.
+To help the extra dampness evaporate, use a boot tree, which will also allow the boot to hold the shape you have worked hard to mold.